Warning: What You Don’t Know About Food Colors

 The seven listed here aren’t the only ones out there.
 Citrus Red 2 is approved for one use only in food- to color the peel of oranges.
 That’s a pretty big vegan conundrum, if you ask me, considering that it too, is tested on animals.

 So what is a vegan to do?
-Use natural food colorings found right inside your fridge!
-Here is a list of colors and vegan, all natural ways to get that perfect color you’re looking for.
+Use natural food colors made from fruits and vegetables found right inside your fridge!
+Here is a list of colors that are chemical-free to get the perfect color you’re looking for.

 |Blue||Boiled Red Cabbage|